ramified/personal_tex_collection/KleinAG_2023Sep_Talk2/README.md

-Here is the lecture note for the KleinAG talk.
-If I have time I would LaTeX it and put it in this folder.
+Here is the lecture note for the [KleinAG](thomasmanopulo.wordpress.com/kleine-ag-september-2023-modularity-lifting-theorems/) talk.
+For other people's note, see the [link](thomasmanopulo.wordpress.com/kleine-ag-september-2023-modularity-lifting-theorems/).